rhysbrettbowen/Backbone.Advice/README.md

 Based on the Advice functional mixin library by Angus Croll.
 Adds functional mixin abilities for Backbone objects.

+There can be issues when extending classes that already have mixins and you may overrwrite needed functionality that has been mixed in.
+To get around this we use https://github.com/rhysbrettbowen/Backbone.AdviceFactory

 ## Features ##

 Gives a convenient way to add functionality as needed and reuse components together.